 You can make a foot bath using 1 cup of Epsom salts in a gallon of warm water.
 Soak your dog’s paws for 10 minutes so have lots of treats and affection standing by.

 Step 2: Then you want to clean your dog’s feet with an organic shampoo.
 Castile soap is a good option.
 Use about an ounce.
 Then add ONLY 1-2 drops of an essential oil like garlic, oregano, clove, cinnamon or myrrh (choose one).
-These are antibacterial and antimicrobial.
-This can fight infection while cleansing the area.

 Step 4: Next you can dry the paws with your own homemade foot powder.
 You can use a combination of organic oats or Bentonite clay.
 Use equal amounts.
 The high sodium and calcium content will draw out infections and bacteria.